telatin/seqfu2/docs/tools/cat.md

 Sequence name:
-  -p, --prefix STRING    Rename sequences with prefix + incremental number -z, --strip-name       Remove the original sequence name -b, --basename         Prepend file basename to the sequence name -a, --append STRING    Append this string to the sequence name [default: ] --split CHAR           Split basename at this char [default: .]
+  -p, --prefix STRING    Rename sequences with prefix + incremental number -z, --strip-name       Remove the original sequence name -a, --append STRING    Append this string to the sequence name [default: ] --sep STRING           Sequence name fields separator [default: _]

+  -b, --basename         Prepend file basename to the sequence name (before prefix) --split CHAR           Split basename at this char [default: .]
-  --part INT             After splitting the basename, take this part [default: 1] --sep STRING           Sequence name fields separator [default: _] --basename-sep STRING  Separate basename from the rest with this [default: _]
+  --part INT             After splitting the basename, take this part [default: 1] --basename-sep STRING  Separate basename from the rest with this [default: _]

 Sequence comments: